kd2org/webdav-manager.js/README.md

 ## Compatibility

-This has been tested with:
+This has been tested with the following servers:

 * [KaraDAV](https://github.com/kd2org/karadav/)
 * Apache 2.4 mod_dav
+* NextCloud

 ## Demo